ATLS1300/TicTacTurtle/README.md

 In this repository you have:
-* startCode.py - the final form of start code we'll be using for the class!
-It has in place the setup required for key and click interactions, and animation.
-You should use this for both *board.py* and *player.py*
+* GM_StartCode.py - Sets up organization for your game manager class, and guides how to incorporate Board and Player classes.
 * img2gif.py - this is code that will convert ANY FILE into a .gif file.
 This is the **only** filetype that is compatible with turtle.
 **To use this code -** download it into the same folder that has the image you want to convert.
 Run the code and follow the prompts that show up in the **command line console**.
 <br>***In this code:***